philipwalton/blog/_articles/private-and-protected-members-in-javascript.md

 * The way to declare and access a private property should be simple, convenient, and intuitive.
 * It should be clear from the code whether or not a property is private.
-* Private properties should only be accessible in the scope in which they're defined.
+* Private members should only be accessible within the scopes you choose.
-* Private members should still be able to access the instances prototype.
+* Private members should be able to access the public prototype.
-* It should be possible for subclasses to access private state; this is more typically known as protected rather than private.
+* Protected members should be possible, i.e. the solution should support subclasses.
 * Dynamic changes to the instance or the instance's prototype at runtime should never expose any private properties (lexical scoping rules should still apply).
 * The solution should be memory efficient.

 ### My Attempt

-I wanted to solve this problem for myself and my own code, so I spent some time trying to improve upon the code in the previous example.
+I wanted to solve this problem for myself and my own code, so I spent some time trying to improve upon the previous example.
 Like I said, that solution works (meaning it actually provides privacy), and if I could hide away some of the boilerplate, it would be much more approachable.

 An obvious optimization is that all setup code should be abstracted away into its own module.
-Creating the private store and mapping each new instance to an object that holds those private properties could all happen behind the scenes.
+Creating the private store and mapping each new instance to an object that holds those private properties should all happen behind the scenes.

 A second optimization is that if the private object were created using `Object.create`, I could set its prototype to whatever I wanted.
-In this case, I want the prototype of the private object to be same as the prototype of the public instance (or some object that has the instance's prototype in its prototype chain).
+In this case, I want the prototype of the private object to be the same as the prototype of the public instance (or some object that has the instance's prototype in its prototype chain).
 That way prototype methods can be shared rather than copied.

 Finally, with ES6 [WeakMaps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) (or using a WeakMap [shim](https://github.com/Benvie/WeakMap)) we now have a data structure that can associate objects with other objects (traditional JavaScript objects can only have string keys).
 This means we can avoid having to put a unique ID on each instance.
 It also means we can avoid the garbage collection issue since WeakMaps don't create strong references to the objects they hold.